tanwarmanish/data-science/01-Python/Theory.md

 # Timestamp : 1:17min

 ##### Keywords & Identifiers
-- Reserved words are called keywords eg for, if etc.
+- Reserved words are called keywords e.g. for, if etc.